chrokh/toow-old/_sources/chapters/replace-conditional-with-polymorphism.md

 In later chapters we'll explore designs (such as [strategy pattern](strategy-pattern)) and principles (such as [composition over inheritance](composition-over-inheritance)) that take this basic idea even further.
 ```

-Remember, the goal of object-oriented programming, and indeed, programming in general, is clarity and maintainability.
-By making smart choices and leveraging principles like polymorphism, you're well on your way to creating better software.
+Remember, a key goal in object-oriented programming as well as programming in general, is clarity and [maintainability](maintainability).
+By leveraging principles like polymorphism, you pave the way for clearer, more maintainable software